DIYing Your Wedding Cake

-Today we've got a guest post from Emily Mingledorff of Pie Crust and Pixie Dust!
-She recently baked a wedding cake and groom’s cake for fifty dollars each!
+Learn how to make your own wedding cake and groom’s cake for just fifty dollars each!
 If you are considering tackling your wedding cake yourself (or with the help of a trusted family member or friend) then this post is for you!
-Check out these great tips and insights from Emily below! xoxo, Jessica

 Did you know that an average wedding cake can cost anywhere from $450.00 to well over $1,000.00?
 I understand that when you are in the wedding planning mindset, spending that much can seem like a small price for the embodiment of your Pinterest-fantasy wedding cake.
 However, when you are on your honeymoon, you aren’t going to be thinking about that cake.
 In fact, you might be wishing you had saved your money for an upgraded honeymoon suite, spa package, or even as my husband said, “not to get married at all.”
 What?!
 He’s so lucky to have me.
 Moving forward…